Category

 By Arun George

-• The key condition is approval by at least 75% of disinterested shareholders (<10% of all disinterested shareholders rejection).
-The shareholder with a blocking stake has provided an irrevocable.
+• The key condition is the scheme approved by at least 75% disinterested shareholders (<10% disinterested shareholders rejection).
+The shareholder with a blocking stake is a seller.

 By Arun George